-During the three months ended March 31, 2020, the Company generated the majority of its revenue from previously acquired foreign operations and relied on the equity financing raised in prior years together with the financing received in December 2019 and the first lien senior secured credit facility to finance its operations and meet its capital requirements.
+During the three and six months ended June 30, 2020, the Company generated its revenue from domestic cannabis and international hemp operations and relied on the equity financings raised together with the additional debt facilities closed to finance its operations and meet its capital requirements.
 The Company's objectives when managing its liquidity and capital resources are to maintain a sufficient capital base to maintain investor and creditor confidence and to sustain the future development of the business.

-As at March 31, 2020 the Company had a negative working capital of \$\$,197 (December 31, 2019 - \$14,939 positive working capital).
-The total consolidated cash position was \$5,066, including \$219 of restricted cash held in escrow for construction contracts (December 31, 2019 - \$36,147 of which \$8,578 was restricted cash).
-This cash, together with additional financing obtained subsequent to March 31, 2020 will be used primarily towards commissioning of facilities, to install manufacturing equipment and cover operating costs towards the Company reaching positive operating cashflow, which is expected by the end of 2020.
+As at June 30, 2020 the Company had a negative working capital of 12,297 (December 31, 2019 - 14,939 positive working capital).
+The total consolidated cash position was 18,996, including 219 of restricted cash held in escrow for construction contracts (December 31, 2019 - 36,147 of which 8,578 was restricted cash).
+This cash, together with additional financing received subsequent to June 30, 2020 will be used primarily towards covering operating costs towards the Company reaching positive operating cashflow, which is expected by the end of 2020.

-The Company has primarily financed its operations to date through the issuance of common shares, warrants, and a senior secured credit facility.
-The Company continues to seek capital through various means including the issuance of equity and/or debt.
-The interim consolidated financial statements have been prepared on a going concern basis which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business for the foreseeable future if additional debt or equity financing is received.
+The Company has primarily financed its operations to date through the issuance of common shares, warrants, and debt facilities.
+The Company will need to seek to reschedule its debt obligations on its Senior Secured Credit Facility that are due near the end of June 2021, or obtain capital through various means including the issuance of equity and/or debt to repay its obligations.
+The interim consolidated financial statements have been prepared on a going concern basis which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business for the foreseeable future if revenue plans, debt refinancing and/or additional debt or equity financing or any combination thereof is received.
 There can be no assurance that additional funding will be available to the Company, or, if available, that this funding will be on acceptable terms.
 If adequate funds are not available, the Company may be required to delay or reduce the scope of any or all of its projects.
 These conditions indicate the existence of a material uncertainty that may cast significant doubt about the Company's ability to continue as a going concern.